DefaultUser/PyTIBot/README.md

 reload - reload the config file
 ```

-additional commands can be configured in the ini file (see pytibot.ini.example)
+Additional commands can be configured in the ini file (see pytibot.ini.example)

 Trigger commands